-It’s about fabric that feels good against your skin and treads lightly on the environment, workers that are paid a fair wage, and buying designs directly from the person who created them.
+It’s about fabric that feels good and is safe against your skin, that treads lightly on the environment, workers that are paid a fair wage, and buying designs directly from the person who created them.

-When you shop small you are supporting local makers dedicated to this philosophy as well as helping sustain local industries that are in danger of dying out.
+When you shop small you are supporting local makers dedicated to this philosophy and these values as well as helping sustain local industries that are in danger of dying out.

 We hope you share the journey with us …

-To read more about my thoughts on fast fashion and sustainability check out my interview with Milk Studios:
+To read more about OHOK and sustainability check out the below interview with Milk Studios: